FrankHJCuypers/gaai/README.md

 The card on the top is the same one as from the [List of Devices](#list-of-devices).

 The next cards show the device name and the Device Information.
-These contain general BLE information, not specific for *Nexxtender Home*.
+These contain general BLE information, not specific for a *Nexxtender* charger.

-The next cards contain specific *Nexxtender Home* information as reported by the device.
+The next cards contain specific *Nexxtender* charger information as reported by the device.
+The *Nexxtender Home* supports all cards.
+The *Nexxtender Mobile* only supportsthe [Basic Data Card](#basic-data-card).

 ### Basic Data

-The Basic Data card shows Basic *Nexxtender Home* charging data.
+The Basic Data card shows Basic *Nexxtender Home* and *Nexxtender Mobile* charging data.

 ![Basic Data Card](docs/images/BasicDataCard.png)